A Better Tomorrow II

-A Better Tomorrow 2 is a 1987 Hong Kong action film directed by John Woo, produced by Tsui Hark, and co-written by both.
-A follow-up to its popular predecessor, A Better Tomorrow, the film stars returning cast members Chow Yun-fat, Ti Lung and Leslie Cheung alongside new cast member Dean Shek.
+A Better Tomorrow II (英雄本色2 (Jing1hung4 bun2sik1 ji6, True Colours of a Hero 2)) is a 1987 Hong Kong action film directed by John Woo, produced by Tsui Hark, and co-written by both.
+The sequel to A Better Tomorrow (1986), the film stars returning cast members Chow Yun-fat, Ti Lung and Leslie Cheung alongside new cast member Dean Shek.
 The film was released in Hong Kong on 17 December 1987.

 Due to the popularity of Chow's break-out performance in the previous instalment, he was cast in a new role as the twin brother of "Mark", who was killed in the previous film.
 A Better Tomorrow 2 is known for its over the top violence, exaggerated blood and gore, and body counts nearing the hundreds.

 Film director John Woo and producer Tsui Hark had disagreements over the focus of this film.
 Tsui felt that the film should focus more on Dean Shek's character.
 This led to the film being edited by both Tsui and Woo.
 Their disagreements would lead to a split after this film, with Hark directing A Better Tomorrow 3 and Woo moving on to create The Killer.

 Plot

-Several years after his arrest, Sung Tse-ho is offered early parole by the police in exchange for spying on his former boss and mentor, Lung Sei, who is suspected of heading a counterfeiting operation.
-Inspector Wu, the leader of the task force, wants to mark his retirement with the capture of a high profile criminal like Lung.
+Several years after Sung Tse-ho's arrest and following the killing of Shing in the first film, he is offered early parole by the police in exchange for spying on his former boss and mentor, Lung Sei, who is suspected of heading a counterfeiting operation.
+Inspector Wu, the leader of the task force, wants to mark his retirement with the capture of a ß criminal like Lung.

 Though Ho initially declines because of his loyalty to Lung, he eventually changes his mind when he discovers that his younger brother, Kit, who is expecting a child along with his pregnant wife Jackie, is working undercover on the same case.
 While working the case, the two brothers meet and agree to work together.

-After being framed for murder, Lung seeks Ho's help, who is able to help him escape to New York.
+After being framed for murder, Lung seeks Ho's help, who is able to help him escape to New York City.
 However, Lung suffers a psychotic break and is institutionalized after receiving news of his daughter's murder and witnessing the death of a friend.

 Meanwhile, Ho learns that his deceased friend Mark Lee has a long-lost twin brother, Ken, a former gang member who left Hong Kong as a teenager to travel across America, eventually opening a restaurant in New York City.
 Ho then locates Ken and enlists his assistance in freeing Lung.

 Targeted by both assassins attempting to kill Lung as well as American mobsters looking to extort Ken, Ken and a catatonic Lung take refuge in an apartment building where Ken arms himself.
 During a shoot-out with their attackers, Ken and Lung find themselves cornered; seeing Ken in trouble snaps Lung out of his stupor, and he kills the last of their pursuers.